fairking/we_are_the_people/README.md

 I was thinking about to install the nextcloud on RockyLinux, but found some issue there [Rocky Linux - Rocky is not bootable](https://forums.rockylinux.org/t/rocky-is-not-bootable/4474).
 So I decided that Fedora is the best candidate.
 I bought a Home Server for a decent price [B6 Mini PC](https://www.aliexpress.com/item/4001178155704.html).
 Please find my steps bellow how I did setup my server to run [Nextcould](https://nextcloud.com/):

-# After Fedora installation please log into the Home Server via ssh.
+### After Fedora installation please log into the Home Server via ssh.
 I recommend [WinSCP](https://winscp.net/) for windows:
 ![image](https://user-images.githubusercontent.com/13495631/140672951-f4a8fc6b-77dc-4eef-a932-181765ca22ad.png)
-# Or you can do it via your smartphone using [ConnectBot](https://f-droid.org/en/packages/org.connectbot/).
+### Or you can do it via your smartphone using [ConnectBot](https://f-droid.org/en/packages/org.connectbot/).

+>> Please execute linux commands line by line

 # Set the static IP (make sure the router is out of DHCP range)
 ```